 For a card that offers a little more freedom when it comes to travel rewards redemption, the Capital One® Venture® Rewards Credit Card comes close to the rewards rate you'll get with the Carlson hotels offering.
 Rather than an average rate of 2.5% on everyday spending you'll earn 2% overall with the Venture, a little lower in terms of overall rewards.
 The upside of the Venture is that the miles earned on the card can be redeemed for statement credits on any travel expense, with Venture incorporating a number of additional categories as well.
 This means that you get added flexibility in exchange for giving up some nominal savings.
 On the bonus front the Venture's is worth $500 and has a slightly higher minimum of $3,000 in the first three months.
 The card is also a little more expensive at $95 (waived year 1) against the Club Carlson Premier Rewards's $75.
 For an everyday card the Capital One offering will generally make more sense since the added flexibility is often much more worthwhile overall.

-Club Carlson Premier Rewards vs Citi Double Cash
+Club Carlson Premier Rewards vs Citi® Double Cash Card

-The Citi Double Cash card is one of the newest entrants to the cash back credit card world.
+The Citi® Double Cash Card card is one of the newest entrants to the cash back credit card world.
 The introduction of this card has really forced us to move around our suggested lists for which cards to recommend.
-As a cash back card, it marries the ultimate rewards flexibility with a high effective rewards rate of 2%.
+As a cash back card, it marries the ultimate rewards flexibility with a high effective rewards rate of 2%—1% when you make a purchase and 1% when you pay your balance.
 In addition the card comes with no annual fees, making it a zero downside credit card to have.
-The only drawback in comparing the Double Cash to the US Bank Club Carlson card is that the Citi card doesn't offer a signing promo to most new cardholders.
+The only drawback in comparing the Citi® Double Cash Card to the US Bank Club Carlson card is that the Citi card doesn't offer a signing promo to most new cardholders.
 (Some consumers have been offered welcome bonuses but these offers are generally not offered to the public.)
 If you're in a search for an everyday card to use and may not meet the spending requirements to make the Club Carlson or other fee based cards worthwhile, you should probably begin here.

 Club Carlson Premier Rewards vs Starwood Preferred Guest® Credit Card from American Express